"Raj is excellent. He knows the law inside out, he's easy to work with and he works well with clients. He's also a very good advocate."

 Before joining the Bar, Raj was a solicitor in the City, qualifying at Herbert Smith in 2002 and then practising for 6 years as a commercial litigator at a leading US law firm.
 Raj has also spent 6 months seconded to a leading offshore law firm.
 As a result, Raj is a team player who understands the needs of solicitors and overseas lawyers when instructing counsel.

-Raj was appointed to the Attorney General’s C Panel of Junior Counsel in 2015.
+Raj has been appointed to the Attorney General’s B Panel of Junior Counsel.
 He regularly represents and advises Government departments and public bodies including HMRC, HM Treasury, BEIS, the DfE, the MoD, the Official Receiver, Companies House and the DVLA.
 In 2008, Raj served as a Judicial Assistant in the Court of Appeal (working principally for the then Lady Justice Arden).
 This gave Raj an invaluable insight into appellate work.

 About Raj Arumugam